KyleMardell/bee-teach/README.md

 This page displays a simple list of any resources a logged in user has posted.
 Each list item has a clickable link that takes the user to either the resource detail or draft pages, the date posted and number of comments on that resource.
 There are also buttons to edit and delete each resource.
 When a delete button is clicked, a modal confirmation box is displayed and the user must click a confirmation delete button to delete a resource.
 When editing a resource, a form similar to the create resource form is displayed, pre populated with the chosen resources detail to be edited and again confirmed.

 #### Admin Page
 The admin page uses the built in Django admin features, with limited admin user permissions.
-An admin user can delete and edit resources and comments, as well as creating new features.
+An admin user can delete resources and comments, as well as creating new features.
 As the admin pages are exclusively for admin users, I have chosen to keep the default Django admin styles to obviously distinguish when an admin page is being navigated.
 This way admin users are aware that they are carrying out administrative operations on other users resources and comments.

 #### Admin Superuser
-Superusers have access to all the built in Django admin features, extending a regular admin's permissions to include; being able to edit and delete user information, create groups and edit permissions.
+Superusers have access to all the built in Django admin features, extending a regular admin's permissions to include; being able to edit and delete user information, comments and resources, create groups and edit permissions.
 In order to create a regular admin versus a superuser, I created a group named admin and set limited permissions for users added to the group.
 This way there are 2 levels of admin user, one set of permissions could be given to trusted ambassadors of the Bee Teach community to help monitor regular and new users posted resources or comments, and a smaller number of trusted high level admin users with full admin permissions.

 ### Future Features
 As I was planning and developing the Bee Teach app, I had to keep scope at the front of my mind as I found it had the potential to be very large and have a lot of features.
 With this thought, I tried to keep the MVP scope as realistic as possible for the timescale, while also leaving room for growth in the future.
 Here are some of the features I plan to add in the future to create a fuller experience when visiting the Bee Teach app.